Election Center: What you need to know about everything that matters this cycle

 This Supreme Court case decided in January of 2010 really changed things.
 Find out how, why, and what the Court got wrong in its decision.

 In 2008 and 2012, the Legal Center developed draft documents for voters to file with the courts if they encounter problems in trying to exercise their constitutional right to vote.
-The 2008 documents remain valid and additional templates were added in 2012.
+The 2008 and 2012 documents remain valid.

 What can the various political party and candidate committees (joint fundraising committees, political party committees, candidate committees) do?